High School Curriculum

 Prerequisite: Level IV or teacher recommendation

 This course is offered to Hispanic bilingual students who mainly communicate in Spanish at home, but English is their dominant language at school and daily lives.
-These students have a tight relationship with the Hispanic community because their families are from a Spanish Speaker country or were born in a Spanish-speaking country.
+These students have a tight relationship with the Hispanic community because their families are from a Spanish-speaking country or were born in a Spanish-speaking country.
+It is designed for students who want to improve their communication skills in a more formal academic setting.
+In this course, the students will study themes related to their histories as Spanish speakers in the United States and the country’s history.
+Another essential objective is to explore, via cultural and community activities, the wide variety of Hispanic cultures in the United States and abroad.
+By doing so, they gain awareness and a better understanding of their unique history and bi-cultural advantages.
+(1 credit; full block, one semester)

 AP Spanish Language & Culture